jsniff/BoutonDetector/README.md

 -On MATLAB command-line, execute command:

--Make sure TVREG folder and the TVREG folder within the outer TVREG folder is in the set path.
+-Download TVREG from here: http://www.mathworks.com/matlabcentral/fileexchange/29743-tvreg-variational-image-restoration-and-segmentation and put in same directory as working directory.

 AllGlobalParameters();